Subscribe

 Encourage other forms of play

 Play provides excellent opportunities for owners to take simple steps to reinforce good behavior.
-Puppy classes, physical exercise, and plenty of chew toys (such as tug toys) are all excellent ways to give your puppy high-value attention and experiences, redirecting them from the urge to bite or mouth.
+Puppy classes, physical exercise, dog sports, and plenty of safe chew toys (such as tug toys and rope toys) are all excellent ways to give your puppy high-value attention and experiences, redirecting them from the urge to bite or mouth.
+If teething is a reason for the biting behavior, try giving your puppy ice cubes or ice chips to chew on.
+This helps numb the swollen or painful gums and calms the desire to bite.

-We want to note that puppies’ mouths can be a source of stress release for them, often coming out in the form of chewing or nibbling.
-Giving them healthy opportunities to use their mouth like this (such as a mental stimulation toy or a peanut butter licking mat) can also help curb the bad biting behaviors.
+👉 We want to note that puppies’ mouths can be a source of stress release for them, often coming out in the form of chewing or nibbling.
+Giving them healthy opportunities to use their mouth, such as a mental stimulation toy or a peanut butter licking mat, can also help curb the bad biting behaviors.

 Symptoms that could indicate additional help is needed can include: